tkhq/docs/docs/documentation/features/sessions.md

 For an example that leverages Local Storage with Email Auth, see [here](https://github.com/tkhq/sdk/tree/main/examples/email-auth-local-storage).

+#### API Key:

+Another option is to create an API key and store it directly within Local Storage.
+However, this is a riskier setup than via TEK (as mentioned in the above Local Storage section), as anyone who is able to access this client-side API key has full access to a User.

 <!-- Optional: coverage of createPasskeySession -->

 ### Sessions FAQ